Are you considering refinancing?

 Your home is more than somewhere to sleep, eat and keep your things.
 It's also more than just an investment.
 Your home can also provide you with a great source of readily available cash.
 You can use that cash for emergencies, repairs or upgrades.
 You could access your home equity by refinancing your mortgage.
 Alternatively, however, you can take out a home equity loan.

 Otherwise, if you already have a home equity loan, you may have considered refinancing it.
 There are many reasons why you might want to refinance your home equity loan.
 For example, you may want to consolidate your debt.
 Alternatively, you may want to make some improvements around the house.

 You may even have a desire to refinance your loan so that it has a lower interest rate.
 Yet other homeowners may simply want an infusion of cash.
 In these cases, yes—it's possible to refinance a home equity loan.
 Refinancing involves paying off your old mortgage for a new mortgage.
 Ideally, you'll acquire the new mortgage at a lower interest rate.

 With a home equity loan, however, you'll get cash in exchange for the value that you built up in equity on the initial loan.
 In fact, you can walk away with cash with both a home equity loan and refinancing.
 If you plan to live in your home for more than a year, refinancing might serve as a better option.
 With refinancing, you'll pay a lower interest rate, and—in turn—you'll pay lower monthly payments.

 So far, refinancing your home equity loan most likely sounds like a good idea.
 If so, it helps to have a FICO score of at least 680.
 You'll also want a credit score of about 700 or higher.
 Furthermore, you want to have a low debt-to-income (DTI) ratio.

 Finally, you'll need to consider how much equity you've earned in your home.
 Some lenders allow you to convert more equity into cash compared to others.
 Typically, however, you'll need to leave a certain amount of equity in your property.

 If you're like many homeowners, you're probably interested in cash-out refinancing.
 This kind of loan encompasses taking out a new first mortgage instead of having both your old mortgage and a new one.
 You'll end up with two loans with a home equity loan.
 With a home equity loan, you're still accessing your equity.

 However, as you can see, cash-out refinancing has some advantages over a home equity loan.
 Firstly, you'll have lower interest rates.
 Also, you'll only have one payment.
 You won't have to make payments on both your primary and secondary mortgages.

 Usually, a home equity loan has a lower interest rate compared to an unsecured personal loan.
 You'd secure this kind of loan using your property.
 At the same time, if you fail to pay your home equity loan, the lender can foreclose.
 Together, there are two kinds of home equity loans.
 With a traditional home equity loan, you'd borrow a lump sum.
 However, you can also access your equity with a home equity line of credit (HELOC)—more on those in a moment.

 If you need a considerable sum of money for a specific reason, a home equity loan might meet your needs.
 Again, you may want to make a home improvement.
 Alternatively, you may want access to a cash reserve.
 Furthermore, you may need access to this reserve over time instead of all at once.
 In that case, a HELOC may serve as a better option.

-Is a Second Mortgage the Same as an Equity Loan?
+Is a second mortgage the same as an equity loan?

 A traditional home equity loan is one and the same as a second mortgage.
 For instance, imagine that you have a primary mortgage.
 Now, you've taken out a loan against the equity you've earned in your home.
 In the event of a default, the first mortgage will take precedent over the second one.
 In other words, the first lender will collect any foreclosure proceeds to satisfy your debt.

 Once the first lender has recouped their funds, any remaining money will go to the second lender.
 In short, the second lender is assuming a higher amount of risk.
 For this reason, a home equity loan most often accompanies a higher interest rate.
 Still, a home equity loan typically has a fixed interest rate.
 However, some home equity loans have an adjustable interest rate.

 HELOCs, on the other hand, usually have an adjustable interest rate.
 For this kind of instrument, the lender will calculate the annual percentage rate for your revolving line of credit based on the interest rate of the loan.
 Meanwhile, the annual percentage rate for a traditional loan typically includes the cost of initiating the loan.